-This course is designed to introduce students to different lifetime sports.
+This course is designed to introduce students to the fundamental skills, strategies, and rules of various lifetime sports.
 This course may include the following: tennis, badminton, basketball, volleyball, golf, bowling, and any other individual or dual sport or activity.
-It will also offer the student the opportunity to learn the sport history, rules and regulations, etiquette, strategy and judgment, and basic motor skills for each activity.
+The history of the games, along with proper etiquette are discussed as well.